map from Google Maps

 Steps - directly west of the Spillway, where water courses

-down, surges left over a series of concrete steps to exit into White
+down, surges left over a series of concrete steps to exit under the

 walls" that fell in spring of 2006's 100-Year-Flood (after they